Thomas-Kilmann TKI Conflict Test Online

 Your conflict behaviour in the workplace is therefore a result of both your personal predispositions and the requirements of the situation in which you find yourself.
 The TKI is designed to measure this mix of conflict-handling modes.

-TKI Conflict Test.
+Thomas Kilmann TKI Personality Test.
 Take the TKI conflict test online.